 The headset features S1 audio driver which is credited to provide the noise-free and accurate sound of games and music.
 The complications of tones and the intricate highs and lows are well managed by this river.
 The immersible 7.1 Surround Sound makes playing games even more fun as you can feel the emotions behind every job.

 Be it the force behind an arrow or the buzzing of head after a bomb blast nearby, it all comes straight to you.
 Alongside this, this model is regarded as the provider of most natural sound effects.
 You can edit the settings from the Steel Series software.

 It offers a connectivity range of 40 ft which is greater than the ASTRO A50 and equal to the Logitech G930.
 It is however, very PC focused because the Surround Sound doesn’t function on PS4 and many attributes of the microphone and equalizer settings get tangled up when connected to the play station.

 It comes in two colors and masters itself in providing a comprehensive battery timing of 24 hours which is the greatest among all the enlisted products.

 10. CORSAIR HS70 [Best Wireless Headphones For Guitar Under $100]

-A highly affordable option which gives you all the capabilities you desire for these products: good design, comfort, high audio quality and reasonably priced price.
-Available for only $82, it is a splendid crafter earpieces.
+A highly affordable option gives you all the capabilities you desire for these products: good design, comfort, high audio quality, and reasonably priced price.
+Available for only $82, it is a splendid crafter earpiece.

 The audio quality doesn’t disappoint too.
-Powers by the 50mm neodymium drivers, it delivers a supreme sound quality that is both customizable and accurate.
+Powers by the 50mm neodymium drivers which deliver a supreme sound quality that is both customizable and accurate.

 This epically useful headset could have been priced for much higher and not lose its utility but the company has used the inexpensiveness as another selling point.
 Apart from the lack of swivel-able ear pads and weak Surround Sound, this is a brilliant take and with a weight of only 0.7 pounds, it’s just something gamers can’t deny buying.